cyberalex4life/argos-indicator-nvidia-prime/README.md

     ```
     to use '**gksu**' in Ubuntu or Debian based distro's.

-    'gnomesu -c' is ment for OpenSuSE, though the script might not ready for anything other than Ubuntu's **nvidia-prime**.
+    'gnomesu -c' is ment for OpenSuSE, though the script might not be ready for anything other than Ubuntu's **nvidia-prime**.

     In general "*run_as_root*" has to support the following syntax:
     ```